What is video-modelling?

 Where can you find a practitioner?

 You can talk about video-modelling with your GP or one of the other professionals working with your child.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also talk about this approach with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.